dftbplus/dftbplus/README.rst

   cmake --build _build -- -j

 After successful build, you should test the code.
-First download the SK-files needed for the test ::
+First download the files needed for the test ::

   ./utils/get_opt_externals slakos
+  ./utils/get_opt_externals gbsa

 and then run the tests with ::